dautohamchoi/memory-card-game/README.md

 The games have two ranking including:
 - **High Score**
 - **High Level**

-*Whenever users finish challenges whether they win or loses, they will receive an amount of score equals their experience which can accumulate".
+*Whenever users finish challenges whether they win or loses, they will receive an amount of score equals their experience which can accumulate*.

 ### Section 5: Feedback
 Users can easily leave their feedback about their game, and they can choose which star they want to judge the game.